FAQs

 - Drugs provided in hospital are paid for by the hospital at no cost to the patient.

-- Drugs taken outside of hospital are the responsibility of the patient.
+- Drugs taken outside of hospital are often the responsibility of the patient.
 This can include public drug coverage through provincial or federal plans or through private health insurance.
 Provinces have their own systems for covering patients.
 Private health insurance is often obtained through an employer or can be purchased on its own by a patient like travel insurance.

-- Sometimes drugs are paid for out of pocket.
+- Sometimes drugs are paid for out-of-pocket.
 This is where a patient pays out the cost of the drug themselves and may be due to not having public / private drug insurance or for a drug not paid for by the government such as off label use.

 These extended health plans may cover costs for: